Help! I am Drowning in Debt: What Should I Do?

 Be vigilant about turning lights off when you leave the room, and about unplugging appliances that are not in use, since they continue to drain energy when plugged in.

 Take a bagged lunch to work instead of buying fast food.
 Make a coffee at home before you leave for work instead of stopping at the drive-thru on the way there.
 Stop spending on unnecessary purchases in order to save on items you don’t really need anyhow.
+Learn how to avoid eating your way into debt.

 Learning to be frugal takes a little bit of preparation, but gets easier as time goes on.
 It might seem like a chore at first, but the benefits are numerous.